 * * *

-If you enjoyed this review of Sayaka Murata’s Convenience Store Woman, check out the automachination YouTube channel and the ArtiFact Podcast.
+If you enjoyed this review of Sayaka Murata’s Convenience Store Woman, consider supporting us and get patron-only content on our Patreon page.
+This will help the growth of this site, the automachination YouTube channel, and the ArtiFact Podcast.
 Recent episodes include a survey of photography from Josef Sudek to Laura Makabresku, an examination of Abstract Expressionism as depicted in Kurt Vonnegut’s Bluebeard, and a debunking of Internet sciolists such as Jordan B. Peterson and Christopher Langan.

 More from Marc Magill: Cops or Robbers?
 On Rainer Fassbinder’s “The Third Generation” (1979), Quiet Bloodletting: Tax Avoidance and the LadBaby Distraction, Fastidious Vice: On Francis Ford Coppola’s The Conversation (1974)